morrisxelijah/food_run/README.md

   - Basic authentication so users can persist recipes and pantry across devices.
   - Settings for dietary preferences or exclusions (e.g., vegetarian, nut-free).
+- **Offline, 3rd-Party Integrations, and Automations  (stretch)**

+  - Browser extension to add recipes to the database while browsing.
+  - Save most recent activities for offline use.
+  - Pintrest integration to add recipes from pinned collections to the database.
+  - Integrations with online grocery stores to add ingredients from planned recipes / meal prep to the cart.
+  - Integrations with fitness / wellness apps.

+---

+## Tech Stack

+- frontend  →  typescript, react, vite, vanilla html + css
+- backend  →  node, express, typescript
+- database  →  postgres (local for dev, supabase for prod)
+- testing  →  vitest